abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

     the routes defined in the solution, typically the (linear) sum of the weights of the edges/arcs/nodes the solution is made of and a cost for the vehicles when more than one is implied.

-    One main difference between Node Routing Problems and Arc Routing Problems is that basic ARPs (like the Chinese
+    One main difference between Arc Routing Problems and Node Routing Problems is that basic ARPs (like the Chinese
     Postman Problem on undirected and directed graphs) are easy problems while basic NRPs (like the Metric Travelling Salesman Problem) are intractable.
     But add some basic constraints and/or consider mixed graphs and the ARPs too become intractable.
-More often than not, the size of ARPs we can solve are an order of magnitude smaller than the size of the corresponding NRPs we can solve.
+More often than not, the size of ARPs we are able to solve are an order of magnitude
+    smaller than the size of the corresponding NRPs we are able to solve.
     This can be partly explained by the fact that NRPs received (and still receive)
     more attention than their equivalent ARPs from the scientific community but ARP specialists tend to believe that ARPs are intrinsically more difficult than NRPs.